ArmanMoussavi1/deep_cgmd_tutorial/README.md

 ## 7. Analyze Results
 Perform analysis on the LAMMPS output, such as structural, thermodynamic, or dynamic properties.

+## Side note for Northwestern University Quest users
+Load this module which includes LAMMPS with the DeepMD package pre-installed.
+The LAMMPS version is 29 Sep 2021 - Update 3.

 ```bash
 module load deepmd-kit/2.1.1
 ```
-Once loaded, this module includes LAMMPS with the DeepMD package pre-installed.
-The LAMMPS version is 29 Sep 2021 - Update 3.